DNIF-Documentation/DNIF/kb/docs/documents/Solution-Design/hardware-benchmarks.md

 When to test, how to ensure consistent performance.

 1. Test and benchmark your hardware before you install, to ensure the underlying hardware fulfils expecations.
-Initial results must satisfy or exceed the performance benchmarks indicated in [scaling datanodes](https://dnif.it/kb/solution-design/scaling-datanodes/) or your custom solution design document.
+Initial results must satisfy or exceed the performance benchmarks indicated in [scaling datanodes](/docs/documents/Solution-Design/scaling-datanodes.md)or your custom solution design document.

 3. Repeat tests if you find performance related issues while in operations and compare the results with the initial benchmarking.